Daniel-KM/Omeka-S-module-Bibliography/README.md

 * `mode` (string): how to display the citation in order to display the citation differently in various contexts.
 Default managed values are "list" and "single" (default).
 It may avoid to use a specific partial.
-* `partial` (string): partial to use for display, default is `common/citation`. currently).
+* `template` (string): partial to use for display, default is `common/citation`. currently).
-  Any other option is passed to the partial.
+  Any other option is passed to the template.

-The result can be customized via the partial view `common/citation`.
+The result can be customized via the template `common/citation` in `view/`.

 TODO